rwrcooper/Climate-Model-Comparisons/README.md

 identify models that predict extreme occurance of particular hazard as well as investigate the spread of predictions between different models.

-This code is based on a similar project I developed while working for Climate Risk Pty Ltd. All contributions to this portfolio exercise are made by me.
+This code is based on a similar project I developed while working for a former contractor (email me for details if needed).
+All contributions to this portfolio exercise are made by me.

 Files are bash executable, with options.